lastingParadox/ff-site/archive-to-markdown/md/ff2/mousehole.md

 **Mica** _(02-Jul-18 05:17 PM)_

+_Maia heads into a room and smiles to herself._

 > Ooh!
 Here's an empty one.

 **Zander** _(02-Jul-18 05:17 PM)_

+_Emmett rolls his eyes._

 > Your dick is overused, man.